sighingnow/jekyll-gitbook/_pages/Analyzer.md

 3. Click on the `Visualizations` tab on the left.

-4. On the top in `Search` field, search for key word like **agent**:
+4. On the top in `Search` field, search for key word like **"agent"**:

    - Click on `Agent Realtime` report and note down the path for this report.
-   - Searched items can be further filtered to show Visualizations or Folders from the “Show” dropdown menu.
+   - Searched items can be further filtered to show Visualizations or Folders from the “Show” dropdown menu. <br>

 5. Then, navigate to the path `Stock Reports > Real-Time Reports > Agent Reports > Interval Reports`.